 Transition into the Pre-school/Junior Room

-When your child has completed thirty months and is on thirty one months, he/she will move to the Junior Room from the Toddler Room.
-In most cases a spot is available, but there could be the possibility that if a spot is not available immediately, your child could be in the Toddler room for a few weeks after 31 months before a space becomes available in Pre-School room.
+When your child has completed thirty months and is on thirty one months, he/she will move to the Junior Room.
+In most cases a spot is available, but there could be the possibility that if a spot is not available immediately, your child could be in the Toddler room for a few weeks after 30 months before a space becomes available in Pre-School room.
 The teacher in the Toddler Room will ensure that your child will receive individual programming that is age appropriate if they continue to remain in the same room.
-Due to COVID-19 where there is no mixing of groups, your child may not be able to visit the Pre-School room.
-However, the toddler teaches will have a form to complete and provide to the Pre-School teachers that will give them enough information of your child who moves to the Pre-School room.
+Your child will have pre- visit the Pre-School room before he/she moves to that program room and get to know the Educators as well as other children.
+The toddler Educator will communicate with the Pre-School Educator about your child who is moving up and will give them enough information about your child.

 As your child settles in the room, he/she will befree to express emotion, imagination, confidence and personality begins to shine.
 Staff carefully observe each child’s development and provide activities based on their interest to expand their skills in different learning areas.
 A lot of social development occurs and children are given opportunities to problem solve in a respectful way using their words.
 We provide an environment that expands the child’s all round development.
 At this age, children learn by doing and observing.
 By offering a variety of learning experiences your child will gain knowledge of basic shapes, colors, numbers and expand their knowledge about things around them.
 The children are exposed on a daily basis to a variety of activities based on their interests that enhance their learning.
 A lot of attention is paid to hand eye co-ordination, strengthening of pincer grip and small muscles.
 A variety of activities are provided based on their interests and that are age appropriate that strengthens muscle development.
 We instill in the children the grass roots of learning and encourage them to achieve independence in dressing themselves, tying their shoe lace, feeding themselves and self help in hygiene.
 We encourage the children to feel good about themselves and develop a positive self image.
 The children are free to express themselves in a positive way.
 They develop their cognitive skills.